Redi Tlhabi

 Redi Tlhabi (née Direko; born 1978) is a South African journalist, producer, author and a former radio presenter.
 She presented The Redi Tlhabi Show on Radio 702 for over a decade.
 Her broadcasting career spans years spent at Kaya FM, being a newscaster for the SABC and later, eMedia Holdings owned eNews Channel Africa, eNCA.

 Tlhabi has an Honours degree in Political Economy and English Literature.
 She has been a television and radio journalist for the SABC and eTV.

-After 12 years of working for 702, a radio station in South Africa, Tlhabi announced her departure at the station.
-She was set to leave for the USA for a fellowship.
-She has since postponed her move to America.

 Controversy

 In 2013, Tlhabi won the Alan Paton Award for her book, Endings and Beginnings.
 The book describes Tlhabi's relationship with a notorious gangster as she was growing up, after the death of her father.
 Tlhabi claims that she changed the names of the characters, but the mother of a gangster of the same name claims that the names are accurate but is disputing some of the facts in the book.